 About gabriela

 Moreover, she writes, "There's usually a story line behind my music; a scenario or character."
 While the enjoyment of her works can be obtained solely from her music, the composer's program notes enhance the listener's experience, for they describe how a piano part mimics a marimba or pan-pipes, or how a movement is based on a particular type of folk song, where the singer is mockingly crying.
-Even a brief glance at her titles evokes specific imagery: Leyendas (Legends): An Andean Walkabout; La Llorona (The Crying Woman): Tone Poem for Viola and Orchestra; and Concertino Cusqueño (Concertino in the Cusco style).
-Gabriela's compositions also reflect her virtuosity as a pianist — when not composing, she is a sought-after performer, specializing in contemporary repertoire.
+Even a brief glance at her titles evokes specific imagery: Leyendas (Legends): An Andean Walkabout; Concertino Cusqueño (Concertino in the Cusco style); and the ten-scene Picaflor (Hummingbird): A Future Myth.

 In 2020, Gabriela was a recipient of the prestigious 25th anniversary Heinz Award in the Arts and Humanity category with an unrestricted cash prize of $250,000, a meaningful portion of which was donated by Gabriela to the Gabriela Lena Frank Creative Academy of Music.
 The award recognized Gabriela for breaking gender, disability, and cultural barriers in the classical music industry, and for her work as an activist on behalf of emerging composers of all demographics and aesthetics.

-In the season of 2022-23, co-commissioners San Diego Opera and San Francisco Opera premiered Gabriela’s first opera, El último sueño de Frida y Diego (“The last dream of Frida and Diego”), utilizing words by her frequent collaborator Pulitzer Prize winning playwright Nilo Cruz.
-El último sueño de Frida y Diego, which will be staged in a new production by the Metropolitan Opera in the 2025-26 season, was described by The New Yorker as revealing “a significant music-theatre talent.
+Co-commissioners San Diego Opera and San Francisco Opera premiered Gabriela’s first opera, El último sueño de Frida y Diego (“The last dream of Frida and Diego”) in the 2022-2023 season, utilizing words by her frequent collaborator Pulitzer Prize winning playwright Nilo Cruz.
+El último sueño de Frida y Diego, which will be staged by both Chicago Lyric Opera followed by a new production with the Metropolitan Opera in spring of 2026, was described by The New Yorker as revealing “a significant music-theatre talent.
 Frank has mastered the intricacies of operatic construction on her first attempt, producing a confident, richly imagined score that is free of lapses and longueurs.
 Let’s hope that more opera commissions come her way.”
-Other upcoming projects include recording the Conquest Requiem with the Nashville Symphony under the baton of Giancarlo Guerrero for the Naxos Records label followed by a staged performance at the Metropolitan Opera in the fall of 2024; a new work with the St. Paul Chamber Orchestra for voice and orchestra with texts by the award-winning scientist/birder/poet J. Drew Lanham; a string quartet for the Fry Street Quartet; and others.

-Gabriela is the subject of several scholarly books including the W.W.
+Gabriela is the subject of a multitude of doctoral theses, and the subject of several scholarly books including the W.W.
 Norton Anthology: The Musics of Latin America; Women of Influence in Contemporary Music: Nine American Composers (Scarecrow Press); and In her Own Words (University of Illinois Press).
 She is also the subject of several PBS documentaries including “Compadre Huashayo” regarding her work in Ecuador composing for the Orquestra de Instrumentos Andinos comprised of native highland instruments; and Música Mestiza, regarding a workshop she led at the University of Michigan composing for a virtuoso septet of a classical string quartet plus a trio of Andean panpipe players.
-Músic Mestiza, created by filmmaker Aric Hartvig, received an Emmy Nomination for best Documentary Feature in 2015.

 Civic outreach is an essential part of Gabriela’s work.
 She has volunteered extensively in hospitals and prisons, with her current focus on enhancing the music program within the Anderson Valley Unified School District, a rural district of modest means with a large Latino population in Boonville, CA.